-Category Benefits Challenges Systems and Processes A consistent and simplified payments delivery approach through the use of one payment mechanism with a single set of messaging, Application Programming Interfaces (APIs), standards and connectivity for all payment types.
-As payments messaging moves to ISO 20022 there will be a need for end-users to upgrade to ISO 20022 or establish, via a TPSP, a service that translates messages from existing formats to ISO 20022.
-In this latter case an end-user, such as a utility company, could therefore continue to create their existing collection file via their billing system with no or limited internal technical changes needing to be applied.
+Category E Benefits Challenges Systems and Processes A consistent and simplified payments delivery approach through the use of one payment mechanism with a single set of messaging, Application Programming Interfaces (APIs), standards and connectivity for all payment types.
+The support of enhanced data to enable better customer experiences and streamline business process building on the use of ISO 20022.
+As payments messaging moves to ISO 20022 there will be a need for endusers to upgrade to ISO 20022 or establish, via a TPSP, a service that translates messages from existing formats to ISO 20022.
+In this latter case an end-user, such as a utility company, could, therefore, continue to create their existing collection file via their billing system with no or limited internal technical changes needing to be applied.
 They will forego the benefits of some new services such as enhanced data when using a translation service.
-Service providers and vendors that currently provide a bureau service or software solutions to collect Direct Debit payments on behalf of an enduser will need to redevelop their technical solutions for payment collection and submission in order to disaggregate payment files into individual PSP files and support the confirmation of payer service or provide other new added value services to their customers.
-Operational Where there are insufficient funds in the normal cycle, customers and payees can be notified early and customer correction payments can be made on the same-day.
-Direct Debit payments will be initiated by the payer as a push payment which is consistent to other payments such as a Single Immediate Payment (SIP) or a A Direct Debit payment that cannot be applied due to insufficient funds will be rejected as a failed payment using the NPA push payment model.
-However the customer and the payee can be notified on the same day and therefore earlier than with the current 3 day cycle.
-This greatly improves the PSP's payment exception process for unpaid Direct Debits.
+Service providers and vendors that currently provide a bureau service or software solutions to collect Direct Debit payments on behalf of an enduser will need to redevelop their technical solutions for mandate management and payment collection.
+Supporting an e-mandate authorisation and processing an unpaid Direct Debit advice are two examples where the Direct Debit process will change under the NPA.
+Operational • We see that the adoption of push payments will simplify operational processing by ensuring payments are made using cleared funds.
+Direct Debit payments will continue to be initiated by the payee as a payment request.
+The PSP will continue to execute the payment on the due date, but only authorised cleared funds will be submitted for clearing and settlement.
+Payments that cannot be applied will be rejected as an unpaid "advice" and will not be submitted for clearing.
+The payee is therefore presented with a much more accurate cash flow position on the payment due date in comparison to current processes.
+Enables flexible settlement cycle capability in the future.
+Organisations that rely on the current unpaid Direct Debit process for automating back office processing (such as arrears) may have to amend their operations to cater for the new unpaid "advice" message being received on the payment due date.
+There will be a more involved collection process on the payee receiver side which will be required to receive the funds from multiple payers.